Social Media and Divorce | Could my Posts be Used Against me?

 Social media is part of most people’s day-to-day lives now and this level of familiarity can lead individuals to post life updates and images without fully thinking them through before uploading.

 This can be particularly detrimental for people who are going through a divorce.
 There are multiple ways that your posts could be taken and used against you.
-Your ex-spouse may use messages, photos, tags and videos you’ve shared to imply that you have acted inappropriately.
+Your ex-spouse may use messages, photos, tags, and videos that you’ve shared to imply that you have acted inappropriately.

 If you’re applying to spend time with your children, this could be especially damaging.
 It can also be costly as you may be served with injunction proceedings for harassment and be held responsible for paying your partner’s legal costs.